limegimlet/covid_dataviz/index.md

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/285.embed?showlink=false"></iframe>
 {% endraw %}

+For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

+### Where's the alert map?

+Nov 14: The alert map has been moved off this page for the time being.
+The alert triggers no longer make sense now that incidence rates have begun falling, since they drop so much quicker than ICU saturation rates.

+For example, we now have departments back down to the `alerte` level because `incid_tous` has gone below 150 cases for 100k population, but `rea%` is still above 60%.
+In some departments, regional ICU saturation is at 97% but incidence rates are now relatively low.

+How do you classify these?
+Even the government now has abandoned their official alert map.

+Nevertheless, for the sake of consistency & transparency, you can still view my map [here](alerts.html).

+## ICU saturation is still growing in nearly all departments

-Unfortunately, it looks like it will still be a while before the same can be said for ICU occupancy by covid patients.
+Unfortunately, it looks like it will still be a while before the same can be said for ICU occupancy by Covid patients.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/283.embed?showlink=false"></iframe>
 {% endraw %}

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## Where's the alart map?

-Nov 14: The alert map has been moved off this page for the time being, since the alert triggers no longer really make sense.

-For example, we now have departments back down to the `alerte` level because `incid_tous` has gone below 150 cases for 100k population, but `rea%` is still above 60%.

-You can still view the map [here](alerts.html)c.

-## ICUs are still saturated
+## And so ICUs maps keep getting redder
 {:.no_toc}

 ICU saturation is normally measured by region since hospitals are managed at the regional level, allowing for inter-region transfers of patients.